 Application Monitoring

 Right from the collection and analysis of application logs to generating reports and data, businesses have to go through multiple workflows and tasks to offer real-time monitoring.
 Applying orchestration here ensures visibility into the IT process and improves SLAs.
-By combining orchestration with self-service automation capabilities, businesses can monitor the status of scheduled workloads in real time and trigger actions in case of failure.
-That’s how IT orchestration enables businesses to plan, predict and optimize the IT workflow.

 -